The United States as the world's largest jailer

 How did the United States become the world’s largest jailer?
-As former Chair of the United States Sentencing Commission, Chief Judge Saris discusses the criminal justice policies that led to mass incarceration and the reform efforts by Congress, the Commission and the Courts to fix it.
+As former Chair of the United States Sentencing Commission, Chief Judge Saris will discuss the criminal justice policies that led to mass incarceration and the reform efforts by Congress, the Commission and the Courts to fix it.

 Patti B. Saris became Chief Judge of the U.S. District Court for the District of Massachusetts on January 1, 2013.
 She also served as Chair of the United States Sentencing Commission from 2010 to 2017.
 She previously held a number of public appointments, including staff counsel to the U.S. Senate Judiciary Committee, Assistant U.S. Attorney and Chief of the Civil Division for the District of Massachusetts, U.S. Magistrate, and Associate Justice of the Massachusetts Superior Court.
 She was appointed a U.S. Federal Judge in 1993.
 She was President of the Harvard Board of Overseers in 2006 and has served in visiting committees at Harvard University for the Law School, Education School, and the Kennedy School of Government.
 She was elected a Fellow of the American Academy of Arts and Sciences in 2014.